fromOkayToGreat/git-commands/commands.md

 ### `-m <new name>` flag
 Use to rename current branch.

+### `-a` flag
+Use to list all branches in current repository, including remote tracking branches.

+### `-vv` flag
+Use to list all branches in current repository, including remote tracking branches and last commit message.  *Any remote branch that has been deleted will be marked as `gone`.*

 ---
 ## `git switch <branch name>`
-Use to start using the specified branch.
+Use to start using the specified branch, creating it if it doesn't exist.

 ---
 ## `git log`